wtsnz/wtsnz.github.io/_posts/2018-07-21-generic-viewcontrollers/2018-07-21-generic-viewcontrollers.md

 ## Summary

-In summary, this is a pattern that I've enjoyed using, it helps to reduce the blur between your View Controllers and their Views, and it helps set a standard that scales as your app grows by:
+In summary, this is a pattern that I've enjoyed using, it helps to reduce the blur between your View Controllers and their Views, and it helps set a standard that scales as your app grows:

 ```
 Profile View Controller